cockroachdb/docs/start-up-a-cluster.md

 ---
-title: Run a Cluster
+title: Start Up a Cluster
 toc: false
 ---

-Once you've [installed CockroachDB locally](/install-cockroachdb), the quickest way to learn and test out the database is to start a single-node cluster and talk to the node via the built-in SQL client.
+Once you've [installed CockroachDB locally](/install-cockroachdb), the quickest way to test out the database is to start a single-node cluster and talk to the node via the built-in SQL client.
 You can start the database either in development mode, where data is stored in-memory and certificates aren't required, or in standard mode, where data is store on-disk.

 {{site.data.alerts.callout_success}} To run a multi-node cluster, see <a href="http://cockroachlabs.com/docs/deploy-to-a-cloud-provider.html">Deploy to a Cloud Provider</a>.{{site.data.alerts.end}}